-- 1. Attendance Policy - a.
+- 2. Final exams cannot be given before their scheduled times.
+Students need to check the final exam schedule before planning return flights or events at the end of the semester. - 3.
+Students are to be in compliance with University, school, and departmental policies regarding Whole Person Assessment requirements.
+Students should consult the WPA handbooks for requirements regarding general education and the students' majors. - a.
+The penalty for not submitting electronically or for incorrectly submitting a Whole Person Assessment artifact is a zero for that assignment. - b.
+By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Departmental/Course Policies and Procedures - 1.
+College of Business Attendance Policy - a.
 In line with the University policy, attendance is mandatory and is taken at the beginning of class.
 All students who miss class including those who are administratively excused are expected to obtain class notes and materials and to turn in assignments within a reasonable time period determined by the professor.
 In business, employees are allowed personal days or sick leave to be absent from the job without penalty.
 Similarly, students may miss class up to the number of times per week a class meets without penalty (see table below).
 This allowance is for illness, personal business, and/or emergencies.
 The professor has the discretion to excuse any absence beyond those described above. - b.
-If a student has excessive unexcused absences, a penalty will be assessed as follows: For each additional day
+If a student has excessive unexcused absences, a penalty will be assessed as follows:

-For each additional day Number of umber of Number of the student incur The student's days the absences unexcused absence total number of class meets meets not resulting beginning with points will be per week in a penalty absence number: reduced by: 3 3 4 2% 2 2 3 3% 1 1 2 7%
+Number of Number of er of For each additional day The student days the absences the student incurs an total number of class meets not resulting unexcused absence points will be per week in a penalty beginning with reduced by:

+absence number:

+3 3 4 2%

+2 2 3 3%

+1 1 2 7%